EnterpriseDB/ciclops/DEVELOPERS_DEVELOPERS_DEVELOPERS.md

 # building and testing locally

-The `ciclops` GitHub Action runs using a Docker container that encapsulates the Python script that was developed to do the CI test analysis.
+The `ciclops` GitHub Action runs using a Docker container that encapsulates the Python script that does the CI test analysis.

 ## Developing and testing